voronovam/email_template/README.md

-# Default template for email
+# Default template for email letter

+## License
+This project is licensed under the MIT License.